Tomato brown rugose fruit virus detection

 • name and address of packing house.

-You should practice safe biosecurity measures and report anything suspicious in your plants, crops or fruit immediately.
+You should practise safe biosecurity measures and report anything suspicious in your plants, crops or fruit immediately to the Exotic Plant Pest Hotline on 1800 084 881.

 • source clean seed and propagation material from reputable suppliers